 • I scream, you scream

-Tea and popovers with jam and ice cream is an island tradition at the park’s Jordan Pond House, where as long as they sit on the lawn, even Beau is welcome.
+Tea and popovers with jam and ice cream is an island tradition at the park’s Jordan Pond House, where as long as they sit on the lawn, even Beau is welcome (That was then, this is now: I prefer tea and popovers at the Asticou Inn, overlooking Northeast Harbor and within steps of the Eliot Mountain Trail connecting two of the island’s gorgeous gardens, Thuya and Asticou).
 While that’s a must-do experience, the island’s best cream in outrageously creative flavors comes from Mount Desert Island Ice Cream (I’m salivating just thinking about their salt caramel, mmmmm).

 • I can see clearly now…